 Yes, as long as it is the same form.
 The school version is only slightly different but should be recognizable.

 What if our primary care provider will not sign off on my camper's authorization to self-carry or self-administer medication?

 • For rescue medication, such as inhalers or epi-pens: staff can administer the medication, the provider does not have to sign the authorization to self-administer.

 • For regularly scheduled medication for campers who are on the sanctuary during the day: we have staff who are certified to administer medications.

 • For campers who have to take medications and are not on the sanctuary (camping trips, backpacking, etc): we need the doctor to sign the Self-Administration Authorization clause on the Medication Authorization Administration form.
-Call June Bug at 301-652-9188 x15 if you have any questions.
+Call Denis Perez at 301-652-9188 x15 if you have any questions.

 What if my camper does not reside in the U.S.?

 Please complete this form and bring it with you to check-in: Immunization Records Form.
 This form must be completed by non-U.S. residents.

 My son/daughter really wants to register for a particular camp, but it’s full.
 Can I register for the other session being offered that week while I wait to see if there is a cancellation in the camp my child wants to sign up for?